3 Important Techniques for Drawing Realistic Animals (and free resources that will help you master them) | Top TipsFeb 03, 2023

 Once you’ve added your initial layers, coming in to remove some of the pigment is going to help create beautifully realistic fur and features.
 Using the subtraction technique is a simple way of adding details and texture, without having to draw every single hair and whisker.

-To find out how to use the subtraction technique, click here to watch this short tutorial, available over on my YouTube channel.
+To find out how to use the subtraction technique, click on the video above to watch my short tutorial.
 It will introduce you to the tools you’ll need and take you through how you can use this technique in your own drawings.

 The Indenting Technique